khakhalin/Teaching/Intro_Neuroscience/syllabus_intro_neuro.md

 # Snow policy

 During heavy weather classes are tied to the activity of Bard shuttle.
-If the shuttle is cancelled, the classes are also cancelled.
+If the shuttle is canceled, the classes are also canceled.
 If shuttle service is restored, and we have time to react, the class is typically held.
 If there is a risk of shuttle cancellation, make sure to frequently check Piazza (or email as a back-up).

 # Weekly Schedule